 The Company reserves the right to defer the date of delivery or reduce the volume of Products ordered by the Customer or to cancel the Contract without liability to the Customer if it is prevented from or delayed in the carrying out of its obligations under the Contract due to a Force Majeure Event.
 The Company may make adjustments to the pricing and/or other financial terms relating to supply of the Products, to take into account the financial impact of any Force Majeure Event on the Company.

-16.1 The Customer undertakes that it shall not at any time disclose any confidential information concerning the business, affairs, customers, suppliers, pricing or other financial information of the Company to any third party whatsoever.
+16.1.
+The Customer undertakes that it shall not at any time disclose any confidential information concerning the business, affairs, customers, suppliers, manufacturers, supply chain, pricing or other financial information of the Company to any third party whatsoever.

 Where erection, installation and positioning of Equipment are part of the Contract the Customer shall ensure that the site is clear and ready for installation.
 Should the site not be ready as stipulated for such installation, the Company reserves the right to make a charge for any costs incurred as a result of it being so prevented and any delay or subsequent installation.